droidforensics/dfir.rocks/docs/lab/02 - Topology.md

 !!! question "What's Proxmox?"
     Proxmox is a virtualization software, like VMware.
 Proxmox assigns IDs to each virtual machine.
 The IDs rarely change, and *can* be a good way to track devices even if their IPs change.

 The `10.2.20.0/24` subnet is where almost everything lives.
 You'll see workstations come and go as employees do.
-I guess we only had one person here when I did the network scan.
-That was probably me.

-- `jt-svr22-01` is our domain controller, file server, all that stuff
+- Before we went our separate ways, we got the MSSP to set up Elastic.
+I don't think it's ready for prime time yet.
+I don't know if anyone's reviewing the alerts.
+I guess you could.
-- `jt-ub-01` is a Linux server I play with from time to time
+- We use `ub-01` as a data analytics server, most people have access, but I know Gregory was using it for something too.
+Volcano...?
+Whatever that is.
-- `jt-elastic` and `jt-splunk` are left over from our third-party SOC but they didn't destroy the VMs when they left so I've kept them
+- As you asked, I made `10.2.20.55` and named it `velociraptor`.
+Do with it what you want to.

 I made this `10.2.100.0/24` subnet to isolate the guest WiFi but the isolation isn't exactly what I was hoping for.
 I need to do some more work on it.
 I also join any new hardware I'm testing, like phones or new Microsoft tablets, to this WiFi before I set them up with our software!